Made to fit the 1999 and newer Ski-Doo Series III 2 stroke motors in Zx and newer sleds.

 2) Or "fix" the problem with an upgrade.

-The pawls are made from a high $ grade of plastic that can not only take the heat much better, but also has a very good rating for not being so brittle at -40* when the motor turns over the hardest.
-These are also much thicker at every dimmension possible.
+The pawls are made from a high dollar grade of plastic that can not only take the heat much better, but also has a very good rating for not being so brittle at -40* when the motor turns over the hardest.
+These are also much thicker at every dimension possible.
 As well, they engage the cage on the flywheel an extra 1/16".
 Not only are these made from a much better material, but they have 33% more material in them to begin with!

 What you get